Mario336-cmd/Cat-Dog-Bird-Unknown-Classifier/README.md

 # Cat, Dog, Bird and Unknown Image Classifier

-This project is a standalone open-set image classification system.
+This project is a standalone Image classification system.

 The classifier is designed to classify images into four classes: